kyilmaz2421/messenger-app/README.md

 One of my primary goals with this project was also developing my front end Javascript skills and working with the DOM.
 I wanted to challenge myself to build a full-scale. single-page real time website without using any frameworks like Angular.js or React.js.
 Although using such a framework would have certainly been the right decision for building a robust application my goal was to build these feutures from scratch myself so as to better learn about them.

-For styling I used the Semantic UI framework instead of Bootstrap again with the goal of learning something new and furthering my front end development skills
+For styling I used the Semantic UI framework instead of Bootstrap again with the goal of learning something new and furthering my front end development skills.

 # Backend